juanplldev/HomeServer/README.md

 To ensure the project runs properly, you need to install the following software on your PC beforehand.
 Otherwise, the project will fail to run.

 - **[PostgreSQL](https://www.postgresql.org/)** (Database)
-  Download version **14.15** for your OS [here](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads).
+  Download version **14.xx** for your OS [here](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads).

 - **[Node.js](https://www.postgresql.org/)** (Runtime environment)
   Download version **20.xx** for your OS [here](https://nodejs.org/en/download/prebuilt-installer).

 - **[FFMPEG](https://www.ffmpeg.org/)** (Audio and video managment tool)
+  Download the compiled version for your OS [here](https://github.com/BtbN/FFmpeg-Builds/releases).
-  Download the [source code](https://www.ffmpeg.org/download.html), extract it to your preferred location, and create an environment variable pointing to the ffmpeg `bin` folder.
+  Extract it to your preferred location, and create an environment variable pointing to the ffmpeg `bin` folder.
   ***Example:*** `C:\your-ffmpeg-path\bin`.

 - **[Canvas](https://github.com/Automattic/node-canvas/)** (Server-side implementation of the HTML5 Canvas API)